Second most widely used fibre after cotton is:

 During which season is jute cultivated?

 Big reels on which yarn is wound is called:

 Yarn is wound on big reels called ‘bobbins’.
 These bobbins of yam are subjected to weave for making cloth.

 Sewing needle is a key tool for making clothes of all kinds either by machine or hands.

 The process of pulling out seed from cotton is called as ginning as seeds are also present along with cotton fibres.

 Sheep are reared for getting:

 Sheep are reared for getting wool.
 Sheep is also important source of meat in some part of India.

-We use woolen clothes in winter as wool is
+We use woollen clothes in winter as wool is ______.

 We wear woollen clothes in winter because air is a poor conductor of heat and woollen clothes do not allow the transfer of body heat to the environment and keep us warm.